jimmycgz/ansible-pull/README.md

 sudo apt-get install ansible
 python --version
 git --version
-git version 2.7.4
 ```

-* Step 3 (DONE): Apply the playbook by pulling command.
+### * Step 3 (DONE): Apply the playbook by pulling command.
 The 3 applications will be installed on the server node.

 ```
 sudo ansible-pull -U https://github.com/jimmycgz/ansible-pull.git